getlarge/nestjs-ory-integration/README.md

 ## Misc

-You can read the [blog post](https://dev.to/getlarge/creating-ory-integration-libraries-for-nestjs-6pj) detailing the journey of creating these libraries.
+You can read the [blog post](https://dev.to/getlarge/integrating-ory-in-production-with-nestjs-3nic) describing the journey of creating these libraries.